horazont/borgrdr/README.md

 - Repositories touched with Borg 2.x
 - Encryption (except repokey, and you need to edit the config to remove the newlines from the key there)
-- Accessing a repository remotely (unless you sshfs it)

 ## Usage